shivam-saroj/Games_below_100LinesOfcode/README.md

 ----------------------------------------------------------------------------------
 **About this Repository**

->This is an open source repository.
+>This is an open source repository.<br>
->Games that need 100 or below 100 lines of code will be accepted.
+>Games that need 100 or below 100 lines of code will be accepted.<br>
->You can add your name in the Contributions.md file .
+>You can add your name in the Contributions.md file .<br>